MicrosoftDocs/dynamics-365-fraud-protection/content/fpl-lang-ref.md

 ## Overview

 Fraud Protection rules are written in a rich and expressive language.
-This language contains many similarities to C# and SQL, and is designed to provide you with the power and flexability you need to customize your fraud strategy and enforce unique business policies.
+This language contains many similarities to C# and SQL and is designed to provide you with the power and flexability you need to customize your fraud strategy and enforce unique business policies.

 To get started, read the [Quick start guide](fpl-lang-ref.md#quick-start-guide).
 For a complete list of available operators, review the [Language reference](fpl-lang-ref.md#language-reference).